43rd Annual Atlanta Dance Weekend

 Given that our collective goal is to dance as much as possible you are urged to ignore issues of gender when asking or being asked to dance.Should you find yourself dancing an unfamiliar gender role, keep these tips in mind:

-- The Lark/Left/Lead extends their left arm in a swing while the Raven/Right extends their right arm.
+- The Lark/Left/Lead extends their Left arm in a swing while the Robin/Right/Follow extends their Right arm.

 Q: Are there any footwear restrictions?